Theothebiggerbird/TheobaldTheBird/README.md

 .
 We're pretty busy with life, even if we're online 24/7.
 We got school-stuff & work.
 So uhh if we're friends, beware of super duper late responses from us..

 .
 We block **only** if necessary! *(as in if you make us uncomfy, trigger us and such.)*

+.
+We don't ncessarily roleplay unless it's with friends and actually asked beforehand..
 </details>
 <details>
 <summary><b>INTs & DNIs</b></summary>